Quantum-Many-Body/QuantumLattices.jl/docs/src/man/Toolkit.md

  5
  6
 ```
 Note that for the method overloading of [`getcontent`](@ref), the second argument is of type `Val{:content}`.
-This is convenient because in principle an abstract type could have more than only one predefined content, thus, the behaviors of the [`getcontent`](@ref) function could be defined separately for different predefined contents in this way.
+This is convenient because in principle an abstract type could have more than one predefined content, thus, the behaviors of the [`getcontent`](@ref) function could be defined separately for different predefined contents in this way.
 In fact, the function call `getcontent(m, contentname)` is just an alias for `getcontent(m, contentname|>Val)`.

 ### Holy traits

-As an emergent feature of Julia, basically speaking, a Holy trait is a Julia type that could direct the generic function of a user-defined type to a certain implementation based on the Julia multi-dispatch mechanism.
-For different user-defined types, they could be assigned with different Holy traits, leading to different implementations of the same generic interface.
-Since the information of Holy traits are known at compile time, such design pattern doesn't affect the runtime efficiency as long as type stability is ensured.
+A Holy trait, an emergent feature of Julia, is a type that can direct the generic function of a user-defined type to a certain implementation based on Julia's multi-dispatch mechanism.
+For different user-defined types, they can be assigned different Holy traits, leading to different implementations of the same generic interface.
+Since the information of Holy traits is known at compile time, this design pattern doesn't affect runtime efficiency as long as type stability is ensured.

-#### Alternative of multi-inheritance
+#### Alternative to multi-inheritance

-Maybe the most common application of Holy traits is to serve as the alternative of multi-inheritance.
-Let's see a simple scenario.
+Perhaps the most common application of Holy traits is as an alternative to multi-inheritance.
+Let's consider a simple scenario.
 You have defined an abstract type.
-It is natural to demand that for every concrete subtype of it, a pair of instances could be compared and judge whether they are equivalent to each other by the value.
-Unfortunately, for a new user-defined type, the default `==` function in Julia actually judges whether they are the same object, but not equal to each other by the value.
+It is natural to demand that for every concrete subtype of it, a pair of instances could be compared to judge whether they are equivalent by value.
+Unfortunately, for a new user-defined type, the default `==` function in Julia actually judges whether they are the same object, not equal by value.
 Therefore, you need to define your own `==` function for this abstract type.
-However, you may need define a lot of abstract types when you are developing a Julia package.
+However, you may need to define many abstract types when developing a Julia package.
 It is annoying if such simple functions must be written for each of them.
-In other languages like Python, this could be solved with the help of multi-inheritance.
+In other languages like Python, this could be solved with multi-inheritance.
 But Julia does not support multi-inheritance.
-The common way is to use Holy traits.
+The common approach is to use Holy traits.
 For example, the above issue could be solved like this:
 ```@example traits
 struct Equivalence end
 const equivalence = Equivalence()